marykwong/GifTastic/README.md

 -----------------------------

 This application loads Gifs when a button is clicked.
 You can add more buttons by filling in the form.
-Click the gif will animate it, reclicking it will freeze the gif again.
+Clicking the gif will animate it, reclicking it will freeze the gif again.

 -----------------------------